Fawaz-Khan-R/Image-Caption-Generator-using-Transformers/README.md

 ## Overview

-This repository hosts the implementation of an image captioning model using transformer-based architectures.
+This repository hosts the implementation of an image captioning model using transformer-based architecture.
 Image captioning is the task of generating textual descriptions for images automatically.
 The model presented here combines convolutional neural networks (CNNs) for image feature extraction with transformer-based decoders for generating captions.

 ## Model Architecture